-3. If you are not sure what to buy when your partner asks you to get something.
+3. If you are not sure what brand or size to buy when your partner asks you to get something.
 Take a picture and send it to them to verify the object!!

-4. If your car is in for service and the customer service agent tells you something you aren’t so sure you believe or understand is wrong with your car, Google it!!
+4. If your car is in for service and the customer service agent tells you something you aren’t so sure you believe or understand is wrong with your car, look it up!!
 Learn what you can.
 Take your time and understand the problem before making a decision.
-Or use that phone and call a friend who understands cars to check with.
+Or use that phone and call a friend who understands cars to ask questions.